Spatiotemporal imaging of gate-controlled multipath dynamics of fractional quantum Hall edge excitations

+We image gate-controlled multipath dynamics of edge excitations in a $\nu=1/3$ fractional quantum Hall device using stroboscopic photoluminescence (PL) microscopy and spectroscopy.
+A control gate switches the response between mesa- and gate-defined trajectories and reveals a regime where both appear at the gated-area entrance.
+PL spectra measured far downstream along the mesa edge show that the excitation arrives after passing through the intermediate region between these trajectories.
+This demonstrates a gate-tuned propagation geometry rather than motion along a single well-defined boundary path.

 Recent advances in controllable condensed-matter and optical platforms have broadened the scope of analog experiments beyond their original astrophysical motivation \cite{unruh1981experimental,garay2000sonic,schutzhold2002gravity,Wilson2011,weinfurtner2011measurement,Sakharov_Osc,Steinhauer2016,MunozdeNova2019,tani2024violation,Liou2019}.
-Among candidate platforms, quantum Hall systems are particularly attractive because their chiral edge excitations admit low-energy effective descriptions closely related to conformal field theories \cite{HottaPRA14,Stone_2013,Hegde,NambuPRD23,YOSHIMOTO2025130100,sugiyama2025anomalous}.
-In particular, quantum Hall edges have attracted interest in analog-spacetime proposals, in which the edge serves as a one-dimensional analogue spacetime, the propagating edge magnetoplasmon plays the role of light, and designed potential landscapes define the effective geometry through which it propagates \cite{HottaPRD22}.
+Among candidate platforms, quantum Hall systems are particularly attractive because their chiral edge excitations admit low-energy effective descriptions closely related to conformal field theories (CFTs) \cite{HottaPRA14,Stone_2013,Hegde,NambuPRD23,YOSHIMOTO2025130100,sugiyama2025anomalous}.
+This edge-based description provides a route to analog-spacetime proposals, in which the edge serves as a one-dimensional analogue spacetime, the propagating edge magnetoplasmon plays the role of light, and a designed electrostatic potential landscape defines the effective geometry through which the excitation propagates \cite{HottaPRD22}.

+Real devices, however, depart substantially from idealized one-dimensional edge descriptions.
+The electrostatic landscape experienced by an edge excitation contains not only intentional gate-defined potentials but also built-in potential variations arising from the heterostructure, surface, and device fabrication \cite{spicer1979new,freeouf1981schottky,thornton1986one,simmons1988quantum,nieder1990one,ilani2004microscopic,martin2004localization,hayakawa2013real}.
+Such a spatially varying landscape can redirect edge excitations, modify their propagation time, and change their spatial profile, thereby determining the effective propagation geometry actually realized in the device.
+This sensitivity is essential for analog-spacetime experiments, but it also means that the realized geometry may differ substantially from an idealized one-dimensional path.